Presentation of the portrait “Itō Mancho” by Domenico Tintoretto

 welcomes visitors to the Italy Pavilion at the Osaka Expo

-The portrait of the young Itō Mancho, leader of the first Japanese diplomatic mission to Europe in the 16th century, is owned by the Trivulzio Foundation and arrived in Osaka on a cargo flight operated by ITA Airways, which specialises in transporting sensitive items.
-The painting holds not only artistic value but, above all, symbolic significance for the relationship between Italy and Japan.
-The story of this young man’s journey through the Bel Paese — landing in Livorno before travelling on to Rome and Venice to attend courts and palaces and meet dignitaries and popes — is truly fascinating.
-It marks one of the very first “official” moments of contact between the two cultures.
+The portrait of the young Itō Mancho, leader of the first Japanese diplomatic mission to Europe in the 16th century, which is owned by the Trivulzio Foundation and arrived in Osaka on a cargo flight operated by ITA Airways, holds not only artistic value but, above all, symbolic significance for the relationship between Italy and Japan.
+The story of this young man’s journey through the Bel Paese — landing in Livorno before travelling on to Rome and Venice to attend courts and palaces and meet dignitaries and popes — is truly fascinating and it marks one of the very first “official” moments of contact between the two cultures.

 "We can only imagine the emotions that the young traveller and his companions must have felt as they witnessed the wonders of the Renaissance with their own eyes," said Diana Bracco.
 "Wonders revived in the beautiful concept behind our Pavilion, designed by Studio Cucinella and inspired by the Renaissance Ideal City, with its theatre, porticoes, piazza and Italian garden.
 It’s wonderful that, centuries later, Itō Mancho continues to provide a bridge between our cultures, serving as a host at the extensive Italy Pavilion exhibition space."